SpaceCurve/cesium/README.md

 Dependencies
 ------------

-Before following these instructions, be sure you installed sample data by following the instructions in the **Add Sample Data** section of [QuickStart for SpaceCurve Virtual Machine](../../../arcadapt/blob/master/quickstart.md).
+* Before following these instructions, be sure you installed sample data by following the instructions in the **Add Sample Data** section of [QuickStart for SpaceCurve Virtual Machine](../../../arcadapt/blob/master/quickstart.md).

+* This example requires a browser that includes WebGL.
+A browser that runs [Cesium Demos](http://cesiumjs.org/) should also run this example.

 Run Example
 -----------